Kurobe Dam: In popular culture

 The novel The Sun of Kurobe (黒部の太陽; Kurobe no Taiyō) dramatizes the construction of the dam.
-It was adapted into the 1968 film The Sands of Kurobe.
+It was adapted into the 1968 film The Sands of Kurobe, which focuses on the perils that the construction of the dam and Kanden Tunnel entailed and other circumstances that took a high toll on human life.

-The television series Project X: Chôsensha tachi (2000-2005) was also based on the dam's construction.
+The television series Project X: Chôsensha tachi (2000–2005) was also based on the dam's construction.

 The final arc of the 2004 Tetsujin 28-go anime, which takes place in a fictionalized 1950s Japan, heavily involves the construction of the Kurobe Dam.

 The 1961 kaiju film Mothra includes an action sequence filmed at the dam before its completion.
 Mothra's attack causes the dam to break.

 Kurobe dam can be seen in the 1964 film Ghidorah, the Three-Headed Monster.

-Kurobe Dam features prominently in the opening scene of the 1966 film Gamera vs. Barugon, in which Gamera attacks the facility’s hydroelectric plant to obtain energy in the form of fire.
+Kurobe Dam features prominently in the opening scene of the 1966 film Gamera vs. Barugon, in which Gamera attacks the facility's hydroelectric plant to obtain energy in the form of fire.
 The dam itself then bursts after Gamera collides with it twice while flying away.

 The 2000 action thriller Whiteout was shot in and around Kurobe Dam, renamed Okutowa Dam in the film.